-Last night there was a lot of interesting weather in my neck of the woods.
+Last night the weather in my neck of the woods was interesting to say the least.

-At one point, after a particularly noisy burst of precipitation, I looked out onto my beloved back deck which was illuminated by what seemed like unending lightning, and saw that a pile of hail had accumulated, and while I usually take storms in stride, the intensity of this one left me a little unnerved, so time that I usually would have spent working on either one of my front burner projects, I instead spent surfing the internet looking for information about what to do if your house were struck by lightning.
+At one point, after a particularly noisy burst of precipitation, I looked out onto my beloved back deck which was illuminated by what seemed like unending lightning, and saw that a pile of hail had accumulated, and while I usually take storms in stride, the intensity of this one left me a little unnerved, so time that I usually would have spent working on either one of my front burner projects, I instead spent surfing the internet looking for information about what to do if your house were struck by lightning as the weather outside made it seem that was a real possibility.

 One website recommended leaving the house and getting into your car without any explanation of how to safely get to said car while the thunder and lightning raged, so I continued surfing until I found a page that gave me information on actions I could actually take: not use any wired devices or appliances, stay away from water pipes and faucets as well as walls where electrical wires run, and don’t stand where there is excessive moisture or standing water.